umputun/remark42/README.md

 # remark42 [![Build Status](http://drone.umputun.com:9080/api/badges/umputun/remark/status.svg)](http://drone.umputun.com:9080/umputun/remark)

-Remark42 ia a comment engine, self-hosted, lightweight, simple (but functional) what doesn't spy on users.
+Remark42 is a self-hosted, lightweight, and simple (yet functional) comment engine, which doesn't spy on users.
+It can be embedded into blogs, articles or any other place where readers add comments.

-- Supports social login via google, facebook and github
+- Social login via Google, Facebook and Github
+- Multi-level nested comments with both tree and plain presentations
+- Import from disqus
-- Moderation allowing admins to remove comments and block users
+- Moderator can remove comments and block users
 - Voting and pinning system
-- Ability to sort comments
+- Sortable comments
-- Comment retrieval per post, user and comment's id
 - Extractor for recent comments, cross-post
-- Multi-level nested comments with both tree and plain presentations
-- Export all data to json and automatic backups
+- Export data to json with automatic backups
-- Import from disqus
-- No need of external databases, everything embedded in a single data file
+- No external databases, everything embedded in a single data file
 - Fully dockerized and can be deployed in a single command
 - Nice, lightweight and fully customizable UI
-- Multi-site mode to serve comments for multiple sites from a single remark instance
+- Multi-site mode from a single instance
-- Integration with automatic ssl (Let’s Encrypt) via [nginx-le](https://github.com/umputun/nginx-le)
+- Integration with automatic ssl via [nginx-le](https://github.com/umputun/nginx-le)

 ## Install